 b) The Diaconate shall arrange for such temporary supply of the pulpit and pastoral ministry as is needed, preferably by means of an Interim Minister.

 c) The Search Committee, in consultation with the Ohio Conference of the United Church of Christ, the Western Reserve Association, and other appropriate agencies, shall study the records of selected candidates and by investigation, personal interviews, and observation of their conduct of public worship, determine their capacity for the work of the ministry of this church.
 When the Search Committee has reached a decision, it shall invite the candidate to preach in the church and meet the members and shall arrange to call a special meeting of the church to act upon a call to the pastorate.
-Prior to serving, the candidate shall have ordained ministerial standing in the United Church of Christ.
+Prior to serving, the candidate shall have, or be authorized for credentialed ministerial standing.

 Sec.
 3. This church may call one or more Associate or Assistant Minister following a procedure similar to that set forth for calling the Senior Minister, except that any such committee shall reach a decision on a candidate in consultation with the Senior Minister.